tget4/nexx-garage-sdk/README.md

 This is a javascript sdk for interacting with Nexx Garage API's.

-*Nexx Garage not provide an official API.
+*Nexx Garage does not provide an official API.
 The results of this project are merely from reverse engineering.
 This project does not have any official relationship or support by https://getnexx.com/.
 Use it at your own risk.*

 Nexx Garage Official Site: https://getnexx.com/